 - zipper pouch with id, cards, cash

-- phone, power bank, headlamp (Nitecore NU25)
+- phone, power bank, Nitecore NU25 headlamp

-- USB-C cable, mini USB cable, pen
+- USB-C cable, mini USB cable

 Medical, Toiletries, Other

-- trowel, bidet, unscented castile soap, camp towel
+- trowel, bidet, unscented castile soap

-- neosporin, alcohol wipes, tylenol, ibuprofen, loperamide
+- neosporin, tylenol, ibuprofen, loperamide

 Food